tskit-dev/msprime/docs/api.rst

 and is again per unit of sequence length and per generation in ``msprime``.
 Thus, given the per generation gene conversion rate :math:`g`, the overall rate of gene conversion initiation between the ends of the sequence is :math:`\rho = 4 N_e g L` in coalescent time units.
-The second parameter :math:`track\_len` is the expected track length of a gene conversion.
-At each gene conversion initiation site the track of the conversion extends to the right and the length of the track is geometric distributed with parameter :math:`1/track\_len`.
+The second parameter :math:`tract\_len` is the expected tract length of a gene conversion.
+At each gene conversion initiation site the tract of the conversion extends to the right and the length of the tract is geometric distributed with parameter :math:`1/tract\_len`.
 Currently recombination maps for gene conversion are not supported.
 However, recombination (with or without recombination maps) and a constant gene conversion rate along the genome can be combined in ``msprime``.